Great Neck, New York: Parks and recreation

 The Parkwood Pool and skating rink complex, the Village Green and sections of Kings Point Park are managed by the Great Neck Park District.
-The park district serves all of Great Neck except the villages of Saddle Rock, Great Neck Estates, and Lake Success, and the neighborhoods (not hamlets) of Harbor Hills and University Gardens.
-The areas not served by the Great Neck Park District each have their own facilities for their residents, run by the villages or civic associations.
+The Park District serves all Great Neck except the villages of Saddle Rock, Great Neck Estates, and Lake Success, and the neighborhoods (not hamlets) of Harbor Hills and University Gardens.
+Areas not served by the Great Neck Park District have their own facilities for their residents, run by the villages or civic associations.
 Parkwood can also provide tennis lessons and skating lessons.
 During the summer it is a part of the Great Neck day camp program, where young campers use the swimming pool facilities.

 Economy

-At one time Servisair had its Americas offices in Great Neck.
-Great Neck is also one of the most affluent towns in the country.
+Great Neck has consistently been recognized as one of the most affluent towns both regionally and nationally.

 Culture and tourism

 Great Neck serves primarily as a "bedroom" community for New York City.
 As such, it contains few "touristy" attractions.
 Notable exceptions include: